Update April 2025: I’ve updated this review with the latest changes and new perks Air France has introduced in late 2024/early 2025.

 After my upgrade and a missed flight in Paris, I had to wait 13 hours for my flight to Santiago.
 Honestly, I was very happy to have access to the Air France Business Lounge, which you can only enter with a Business Class ticket or by purchasing access.
 Trust me, I made full use of the lounge.

 The lounge at Paris Charles de Gaulle is two floors and can comfortably accommodate around 200 people.
 The seating is very comfortable, though the air conditioning was set to near-freezing levels.
 There are power outlets at almost every seat, which is a big plus.
 The buffet offers a nice selection, from standard non-alcoholic beverages to champagne (good quality, of course, being in France).
-The food includes a decent cold buffet, reasonable warm dishes, and superb cheese platters.
+The food includes a decent cold buffet, reasonably warm dishes, and superb cheese platters.

 As for boarding, it’s pretty standard for any Business Class.
 You board first, but we didn’t have a separate door for Business Class, which is sometimes the norm with other airlines.
 You’re greeted with a welcome drink, either champagne or fresh orange juice.
 It’s nice, but nothing special.
 After spending your hard-earned money to be elevated above other classes, you might expect something more, right?
 After landing, you’re the first to leave the plane, and your luggage is prioritized—but that’s standard elsewhere, so no extra points for that.
 There might be a minus if they didn’t provide it, though.